-Cognitive activities for the elderly help to keep their minds sharp and alert while reducing the risk or delaying the onset of age-related dementia.
+Cognitive activities for the elderly can help keep their minds sharp and alert while reducing the risk or delaying the onset of age-related dementia.
 Engaging in different games, puzzles, and hobbies can improve their quality of life, while boosting cognitive functioning.

 The Importance of Mental Exercise

-Just as the body needs physical exercise to keep fit, the brain needs mental exercise to stay active and alive.
+Just as the body needs physical exercise to keep fit, the brain needs mental exercise to keep sharp too.
 Mental exercise stimulates the brain, often providing long-lasting positive effects regarding thinking and reasoning skills, memory and processing speed.

-Cognitive skills are the mental capabilities that a person has which allow them to process all the information they receive from their five senses.
-These skills are needed for a person to be able to think, talk, learn or read.
-They are what gives a person the ability to recall things from memory.
-Cognitive skills also are needed to:
+Cognitive skills are the mental capabilities a person has which allow them to process all the information they receive from their five senses.
+These skills are needed for a person to:

 Cognitive Activities for the Elderly Improve Skills

-There are many types of activities that help to maintain and improve the cognitive skills of older seniors.
-Some of them involve everyday activities.
-Other mind-challenging activities include playing games, making crafts and solving puzzles.
+There are many types of activities that help maintain and improve the cognitive skills of elderly individuals.
+These include everyday activities, puzzles, crafts, and games.

 Everyday Activities That Strengthen Cognitive Skills

 Slightly changing an everyday activity is another way to enhance cognitive skills.
-Examples include using the opposite hand to hold the toothbrush when brushing your teeth, writing your name or dialing a telephone.
+Examples include using the opposite hand when brushing your teeth, writing your name or dialing a telephone.

 Hobbies and Crafts

-Learning a new hobby or taking up a craft are excellent ways for elderly individuals to keep their brains active and alert.
-These activities stimulate the brain cells and often provide interaction with others.
-Finding something that interests the elderly person provides them with enjoyment and a sense of positive self-esteem.
-Many of these activities also help the elderly to maintain eye and hand coordination and fine motor skills.
-These activities engage and stimulate the brain even more by sending it electrical impulses that signal pleasure from the activity.
-If the person has a physical limitation such as a shortened attention span, arthritis or poor eye-to-hand coordination, modify a craft or hobby in ways so they can still enjoy being part of things that make them happy.
+Learning a new hobby or taking up a craft are excellent ways for elderly individuals to keep their brain active and alert.
+Many of these activities also help in maintaining eye-hand coordination as well as fine motor skills.
+If the person has a physical limitation such as arthritis, modify a craft or hobby in ways they can still enjoy being part of experiences that make them happy.

 Games and Puzzles

-Having older seniors participate in cognitive activities for the elderly help keep their minds active and alert and actively engaged in life.
-Activities for the elderly should always be age-appropriate, because it is important to maintain the individual's self-respect and dignity.
+Cognitive activities for elderly individuals helps to keep their minds alert and actively engaged in life.
+Activities for the elderly should always be age-appropriate as it is important to maintain the individual's self-respect and dignity.